-Universities and employers are not only interested in the results that students achieve at GCSE and A Level, they are increasingly expecting them to have breadth of study.
+Universities and employers are not only interested in the results that students achieve at GCSE and A Level, but they are also increasingly expecting them to have breadth of study.
 This is why our expectation is that students choose one humanities subject (Geography or History), a modern foreign language and, ideally, one practical subject.
 These subjects, when grouped together, are often referred to as 'facilitating subjects' as they allow access to some of the more competitive universities (referred to as Russell Group universities) and university courses.
-We want to ensure that our students are competing on a level playing field with students from other schools.
+We want to ensure that our students are given the same opportunities as students from other schools.